A collection of common data from disparate sources that is compiled and presented in summary form.

 Salesforce is a company that primarily provides a cloud-based customer relationship management (CRM) service which is broken down into several broad categories: Sales Cloud, Service Cloud, Data Cloud (including Jigsaw), Marketing Cloud, Community Cloud (including Chatter), Analytics Cloud, App Cloud, and IoT with over 100,000 customers.

 SIAM is a set of practices and an accompanying model and approach that adapt and augment ITIL for managing, governing, and co-ordinating the delivery of services provided by multiple suppliers internal and external to the business organisation.

 SOA is an application architecture composed of discrete software modules that have simple, well defined interfaces that can be orchestrated through a loose coupling to perform a required function in a larger solution platform.

-Software that everything-as-a-service cloud computing, including platform-as-a-service (PaaS) enterprise service management software for human resources, law, facilities management, finance, marketing, and field operations.
+ServiceNow provides software for everything-as-a-service cloud computing, including platform-as-a-service (PaaS) enterprise service management software for human resources, law, facilities management, finance, marketing, and field operations.
 Buttonwood Cloud Broker has a ServiceNow plugin.

-An operational control that sets the scale of a cloud deployment by the compute resources or number of virtual instances consumed.
+A Sizing Policy is an operational control that sets the scale of a cloud deployment by the compute resources or number of virtual instances consumed.
 Eg. A full scale deployment is a 100% sizing policy, while a 50% sizing policy halves the size of resources or instances respectively.
 A sizing policy option exists in the Buttonwood Cloud Broker.

 A subscription–based model is a pricing structure that allows users to purchase or subscribe to a vendor’s IT services for a specific period of time for a set price.
 Subscribers typically commit to the services on a monthly or annual basis.